Modern Foreign Languages

 Department Information

 The MFL department aim to create and develop enthusiastic and independent learners.
 We are committed to establishing a learning environment that encourages students to feel confident about taking risks and developing informed opinions about the world around them.
-Our curriculum focuses on acquiring the skills needed to understand and use another language in real-life situations; we want students to reflect on and enhance their skills, ask questions, and enjoy challenge, thereby making progress.
+Our curriculum focuses on acquiring the skills needed to understand and use another language in real-life situations; we want students to reflect on and enhance their skills, ask questions and enjoy challenge, thereby making progress.

 Key Stage 4

-AQA French/Spanish
+AQA French

 Paper 1: Listening and responding 25% of final grade